cutbox/CutBox/README.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-pink.svg)](https://github.com/sponsors/cutbox)

 CutBox is a clipboard manager for MacOS, designed for developers.
-It is used to manage and organize text copied from various sources.
-Some of its features include fuzzy matching, regular expression search, favorites, and the ability to transform text by pasting multiple clipboard entries at once.
-CutBox works by saving any text copied on MacOS to its history, which can be accessed using a global hotkey.
-The program supports shortcuts for exiting the search, pasting selected items, and opening the preferences.
-CutBox can be installed using Homebrew Cask or Homebrew.
+Search using fuzzy matching or regular expressios.
+Multiple clipboard items can be posted at once.

 - - -

-CutBox has JavaScript features that allow you to process text before pasting it.
-To use this feature, you need to have a file named ~/.cutbox.js in your home directory.
-This file can contain custom JavaScript code that will be executed when you paste text using CutBox.

-You can access this feature by selecting an item from the CutBox clipboard history and then pressing <kbd>Cmd</kbd><kbd>Enter</kbd>.
-This will open the JavaScript processing dialog where you can enter or modify the JavaScript code to process the text.
-When you're done, press <kbd>Enter</kbd> to apply the processing and paste the modified text.

-The JavaScript parser will recognize `require(javascript_file)` and `shellCommand(command_args)` to give you complete flexibility, and lets you process text through any js library or shell command before pasting it at your cursor.
+CutBox also has advanced JavaScript and Shell command features.
+UJsing `require(javascript_file)` and/or `shellCommand(command_args)` you can process text through any JS library or shell command before pasting it into your workflow.

-Note that the JavaScript code should be safe and not contain any malicious code.
-Always be careful when running code from untrusted sources.

 - - -